JSch - Java Secure Channel

 The current JSch has the following features.

 - JSch is in pure Java, but it depends on JavaTM Cryptography Extension (JCE).
-JSch is know to work with:
+JSch has been known to work with:

 - SSH2 protocol support.